lemduc/CSCI599-TransformMusicProject/README.md

-### CSCI599 Deep Learning - Final Report
+### CSCI 599 Deep Learning - Final Report
-# Music Style Transfer project
+# Music Style Transfer Project
-### Team: VicDucLuan(Duc Le, Luan Tran, Vic Chen)
+### Team: VicDucLuan (Duc Le, Luan Tran, Vic Chen)

 ## 1. Introduction

 Song composition is difficult and talent needed.
 Nowadays, there is more and more research to use learning algorithm especially deep learning to do jobs which require creativity, including composing music.
-In our project, we want to do implement an intelligent system which can transfer music style of a song to a new genre.
+In our project, we want to develop an intelligent system which can transfer music style of a song to a new genre.
 This work is inspired by the fact that a lot of indie musicians cover popular songs into different styles such as cover rock ’n roll to acoustic or cover folk to Jazz.

 We choose Jazz style to be the targeted genre for this project because Jazz has several significant and unique attributes, like spontaneous tempo, lots of seventh chord and improvisation of notes.
 Even the people who don’t really know jazz can easily recognize them.